mrgaaron/docs/source/guides/realtime-alerts.rst

 Sensor Type Monitoring
 ~~~~~~~~~~~~~~~~~~~~~~

-If you want to monitor all sensors of a specific type, you fill out
+If you want to monitor all sensors of a specific key, fill out only
-only the "Sensor Key" form field from the Rule Create page:
+the "Sensor Key" form field from the Rule Create page:

 .. image:: /images/temp_simple.png